Richard Branson's Virgin Galactic plans to go public: source

 The deal could be announced as early as Tuesday morning, said the source, who declined to be named because the matter is confidential.

-Virgin Galactic and Social Capital Hedosophia did not respond to requests for comment from Reuters outside the regular business hours.
+Virgin Galactic and Social Capital Hedosophia did not respond to requests for comment from Reuters outside regular business hours.

 Reporting by Eric Johnson in Seattle and Rama Venkat in Bengaluru; Editing by Subhranshu Sahu